 While he is frequently associated as vice-president to his brother's banking activities, Albert took the lead in managing their ranching, grain purchasing and real estate businesses, while William focused on managing the operation of the State Bank of Morton County.

-In October 1919 Albert and his son, Everett, narrowly escaped death surviving a roll-over accident involving their their automobile.
+In October 1919 Albert and his son, Evart, narrowly escaped death surviving a roll-over accident involving their their automobile.

 A shrewd businessman, his investments enabled him to build his future to over $2 million dollars ($25.2 million in 2010 equivalent) in the late 1920s.
 He was at one time the largest individual investor in Columbia Gas and Electric (a New Jersey public utilities corporation) and other major stock holdings including in Sears Roebuck & Company.
 While the Great Depression reduced his net worth considerably, he always remained a wealthy man.

 In October 1928, the couple as well as their son and daughter-in-law moved to the Los Angeles area.
 Albert and Maria sold their home at 219 North 3rd Avenue NW to Dr. L. G. Smith and his wife.
-The home, as well as the residence to the south, was torn down in the late 1970s and replaced by a new central telephone exchange for Northwestern Bell (now CenturyLink).
+The home, as well as the residence to the south, was torn down in the 1970s to make way for a new central telephone exchange for Northwestern Bell (now CenturyLink).

-Maria Lanterman died shortly after their arrival in Glendale, California.
+Maria Lanterman died shortly after their arrival in Glendale, California on June 4, 1930.
 Albert met Ellen Kelly and was engaged to marry her in 1931.
 However no confirmation of the marriage has been found to date.
 No reference to the second marriage was mentioned in the obituary printed by the Mandan Pioneer which announced his death on August 24, 1937.
 He spent several years living with his son and daughter-in-law before moving to an apartment at a Beverly Hills California hotel where he resided at the time of his death.

 With his brother William, they were major contributers to the Deaconess Hospital (later renamed Mandan Hospital) and the First Presbyterian Church,